code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/cs-principles.md

 - **Step 3:** Set aside 10 - 15 minutes to complete the application.
 [<button>Apply now!</button>](https://studio.code.org/pd/application/teacher)

+**Applications are still being accepted through the Spring in most regions.
+If you haven't done so already, please apply!**

-The priority deadline for applications is **March 30, 2018**.
-Late applications will only be reviewed at our Regional Partners' discretion.
-If you have questions, be sure to check out our <a href="https://docs.google.com/document/d/1d3BRQt7NARChV6ZPgwyxJNP4TSYyBlo06m2TvJjOnwQ/edit#", target=_"blank">FAQs</a> or <a href="mailto:teacher@code.org">contact us</a>.
+Be sure to check out our <a href="https://docs.google.com/document/d/1d3BRQt7NARChV6ZPgwyxJNP4TSYyBlo06m2TvJjOnwQ/edit#", target=_"blank">FAQs</a> or <a href="mailto:teacher@code.org">contact us</a> if you have questions.

 [/col-50]